JSAbrahams/mamba/doc/grammar.md

     (* control flow expression may still be statement, should be checked by type checker *) control-flow-expr ::= if | when
-    if                ::= ( "if" | "unless" ) expression "then" expression-or-do [ "else" expression-or-do ]
+    if                ::= ( "if" | "unless" ) expression "then" expr-or-stmt-or-do [ "else" expr-or-stmt-or-do ]
     when              ::= "when" expression "is" newline { indent when-case }
-    when-case         ::= expression "then" expression-or-do
+    when-case         ::= expression "then" expr-or-stmt-or-do

     control-flow-stmt ::= loop | while | for | "break" | "continue"
-    loop              ::= "loop" expression-or-do
+    loop              ::= "loop" expr-or-stmt-or-do
-    while             ::= "while" expression "do" expression-or-do
+    while             ::= "while" expression "do" expr-or-stmt-or-do
-    for               ::= "for" expression "in" expression "do" expression-or-do
+    for               ::= "for" expression "in" expression "do" expr-or-stmt-or-do

     indent            ::= \t | \s\s\s\s
     newline           ::= \n | \r\n